-Today's session will be recorded.

-The Help Line is open 24 hours a day.
-Specialists are available from 9:00am - 5:00pm.
-If you leave a message, you will be called back by the next business day.

-We won't be able to answer questions about specific situations in the chat, but we welcome you to call the Help Line to discuss these issues at 800-388-2014.

-For questions, please email Rita Danis at RDanis@measinc.com.
-She will get back to you as soon as she is able.

-Following today's webinar, today's recorded session, attachments and Q&As will be posted/accessible.
+- Today's session will be recorded. - The Help Line is open 24 hours a day.
+Specialists are available from 9:00am 5:00pm.
+If you leave a message, you will be called back by the next business day. - We won't be able to answer questions about specific situations in the chat, but we welcome you to call the Help Line to discuss these issues at 800-388-2014. - For questions, please email Rita Danis at RDanis@measinc.com. - Following today's meeting, today's recorded session, attachments and Q&As will be posted/accessible.

-Instructions for obtaining a certificate of attendance will be provided at the end of the webinar.